 Alan Moskin was born in Englewood, New Jersey on May 30, 1926.
 He attended Syracuse University both before and after his military service in World War II and graduated in May 1948.
 He then attended New York University Law School, graduating with a J.D. degree in June 1951.
 He practiced law as a civil trial attorney in New Jersey for over 20 years and subsequently worked in the private business sector until he retired in 1991.

 Alan was drafted into the military service at the age of 18 and served in the United States Army during World War II from September 1944 until August 1946.
 He was a member of the 66th infantry, 71st Division, part of General George Patton's 3rd Army.
 Alan's outfit fought in combat through France, Germany and Austria during which time he was promoted in rank from Private to Staff Sergeant.
 At the beginning of May 1945, his Company participated in the liberation of the Gunskirchen Concentration Camp, a sub-camp of Mauthausen.
 After the war ended, Alan remained in Europe until June 1946 as a member of the U.S. Army of Occupation.

-Alan presently resides in Nanuet, New York and he has spoken to Middle School and High School students as well as other groups in New York, New Jersey, Connecticut, Pennsylvania, North and South Carolina, Florida, Arkansas and elsewhere about his experiences as an infantry combat soldier and a "Concentration Camp" liberator.
+Alan presently resides in Nanuet, New York and he has spoken to Middle School and High School students as well as other groups in a number of different states and venues throughout the country about his experiences as an infantry combat soldier and a "Concentration Camp" liberator.

 He has done video recordings at the Museum of Jewish Heritage in New York City and at the Holocaust Museum & Center for Tolerance and Education in Rockland County, New York.
-He has also participated in programs at the United States Military Academy at West Point, at the U.S. Coast Guard Academy in Connecticut, at the German School in White Plains, on Russian television. on the CBS radio network and on the documentary "The Jewish Americans" on the PBS television network.
+He has also participated in programs at the United States Military Academy at West Point, at the U.S. Coast Guard Academy in Connecticut, at the German International School in White Plains, on Russian and Spanish television. on the CBS radio network and on the documentary "The Jewish Americans" on the PBS television network.